catenax-ng/catenax-ng.github.io/docs/internal/how-to-onboard-teams-to-any-environment.md

 Now you can create a terraform plan with this command: `terraform plan -out tf.plan` Terraform will print a summary, of what changes it will do to Vault, once you apply the generated plan.
 Check the summary carefully, that it actually matches your expectations.
-In our case of onboarding a new team, the should only be resources getting created and no changes or destruction of existing ones.
+In our case of onboarding a new team, there should only be new resources getting created and no changes or destruction of existing ones.
 If there are actually changes or destruction listed in the plan summary, double check, if you are at the HEAD revision, or you accidentally changed some resource definitions.